 Russell and his team work exclusively with sourdough.
 Bagels, baguettes, white and rye loaves are fermented for at least 18 hours, resulting in beautiful caramel-hued crusts favoured by many top restaurants – most notably Attica.
 Rotating specials feature ancient grains such as spelt, purple wheat and kamut.
 Freestanding racks hold the day’s offerings, which empty quickly as locals duck in and out to collect their daily bread.
 There’s also a small range of providore items including olive oil, salt, jam, honey and anchovies, and filter coffee.

-This new, 400-square-metre site replaced the original Elsternwick premises in 2019.
+This 400-square-metre site replaced the original Elsternwick premises in 2019.
 The larger space allows even for more time for the bread to ferment before baking.
-Russell hopes to keep pushing beyond 18 hours, for even more depth of flavour.
+Its Hawksburn bakery in Prahran is also worth your time.